emmysobieski/Bikesharing/README.md

 Percent of Population under 18: NYC: 20.9%  Des Moines: 24.5%

 Younger clients could shift the mix of overall clients to a younger demographic in Des Moines, vs NYC.
-In NYC those under 25 had the longest rides, driving up revenue per ride in Des Moines vs NYC.
+In NYC those under 25 had the longest rides.
+This demographic shift in Des Moines has the potential to drive up revenue per ride in Des Moines.

 ### Looking at why Des Moines has so many McDonald's per capita vs NYC and how that might relate to the merits of starting a Bike Rental business: